Etifoxine: Medical uses

+As of 2022, across the European countries where etifoxine has been approved (including France, Luxembourg, Malta, Romania and Bulgaria), the main approved indication is for the treatment of the psychosomatic manifestations of anxiety.

-Etifoxine has historically been used in the treatment of "psychosomatic manifestations of anxiety", for instance "autonomic dystonia, particularly with cardiovascular expression".
-Subsequently, the indication for etifoxine has been more formalized as treatment of adjustment disorder (situational depression) with anxiety (ADWA) (e.g., stress-related anxiety).
-Etifoxine has been found to reduce scores on the Hamilton Anxiety Rating Scale (HAM-A) in people with adjustment disorder with anxiety by approximately 50 to 75% after 4 weeks of treatment in clinical trials (e.g., AMETIS, ETILOR, ETIZAL, STRETI studies).
+When etifoxine was first approved in France in 1979, the original indication was for the treatment of "psychosomatic manifestations of anxiety, for instance autonomic dystonia, particularly with cardiovascular expression".

+Over time, the indication for etifoxine has been more formalized as the treatment of adjustment disorder (situational depression) with anxiety (ADWA) (for example, stress-related anxiety).
+Etifoxine has been found to reduce scores on the Hamilton Anxiety Rating Scale (HAM‑A) in people with adjustment disorder with anxiety by approximately 50 to 75% after 4 weeks of treatment in clinical trials (as per the AMETIS, ETILOR, ETIZAL, STRETI studies).
 The medication is similarly effective or more effective than benzodiazepines like lorazepam, alprazolam, and clonazepam and more effective than buspirone for adjustment disorder with anxiety on the basis of directly comparative randomized controlled trials.
 However, in the AMETIS study, both etifoxine and lorazepam failed to show greater effectiveness over placebo.

-In the trials comparing etifoxine to clonazepam, lorazepam, and alprazolam, total daily doses of the benzodiazepines were limited to their maintenance dose, set at 1 mg, 2 mg, and 1.5 mg, respectively, in t.i.d.
+In the trials comparing etifoxine to clonazepam, lorazepam, and alprazolam, total daily doses of the benzodiazepines were limited to their maintenance daily dose, set at 1 mg clonazepam, 2 mg lorazepam, and 1.5 mg alprazolam, divided across 3 doses per day.
 Such an inflexible dosing regime limits the utility benzodiazepines offer in practice; e.g. lorazepam and alprazolam can be used as needed for situational anxiety in which continuous use is unnecessary or excessive, while clonazepam can be titrated to response when continuous relief is indicated, up to a maximum of 4 mg a day, four times greater than the dose used in comparison with etifoxine over the 24 week duration of the trial.
 In general, they offer a degree of personalization that is not possible with etifoxine.
 Indeed, better evidence is required before etifoxine can be said to replace benzodiazepines in practice, especially considering the trials above were relatively small in size, along with the high attrition rates and lack of personalization of the benzodiazepines used.

 The usual dosage of etifoxine (as the hydrochloride salt) is 150 to 200 mg per day in divided doses of 50 to 100 mg two to three times per day (e.g., 50 mg–50 mg–100 mg).
 It is taken for a few days to a few weeks, but no longer than 12 weeks.